-Electrolytes used for electropolishing are most often concentrated acid solutions having a high viscosity, such as mixtures of sdlfuric acid and phosphoric acid.
-Other electropolishing electrolytes reported in the literature include mixtures of perchlorates with acetic anhydride and methanolic solutions of sdlfuric acid.
+Electrolytes used for electropolishing are most often concentrated acid solutions having a high viscosity, such as mixtures of sulphuric acid and phosphoric acid.
+Other electropolishing electrolytes reported in the literature include mixtures of perchlorates with acetic anhydride and methanolic solutions of sulphuric acid.

 It provides a chemically and physically clean surface and removes any mechanical surface asperities which may be detrimental to the production of uniform and pit-free electroplated surfaces or the future performance and appearance of a Stainless Steel product.

-It helps to deburr machined edges and holes as well as removes any imbedded iron from the manufacturing process.
+It helps to deburr machined edges and holes as well as removes any embedded iron from the manufacturing process.

 The current is greatest on the outside edges and outside corners of parts, which are left especially smooth.